Regulated Family Buy-To-Let Mortgages Explained

 The family buy-to-let mortgage brokers we work with:

-• Are familiar and have relationships with lenders that offer family buy-to-let mortgages, which means they know which lenders are more likely to approve your application.
+- They are familiar with and have relationships with lenders that offer family buy-to-let mortgages, which means they know which lenders are more likely to approve your application.

-If you get in touch we’ll arrange for a buy-to-let broker with experience of regulated mortgages to contact you straight away.
+If you get in touch, we’ll arrange for a buy-to-let broker with experience of regulated mortgages to contact you immediately.

 We're so confident in our service, we guarantee it.